Being a mom of twins is no easy task! Take a look at several things only a twin mom would understand, from a twin pregnancy to managing two toddlers.

 Whether you’re a twin mom or not, everyone knows having twins is hard.
 So we get a pass on just about everything.

 I didn’t (and eventually couldn’t) exercise during my twin pregnancy the way I did with my singleton one.
-I couldn’t rely on sleep cues or tend to each twin because I had to put them on the same schedule.
+I couldn’t rely on newborn sleep cues or tend to each twin because I had to put them on the same schedule.

 And you’re pretty much allowed to leave any party or event without saying goodbye because everyone knows you have two toddlers throwing a fit.